Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Pet specific recommendations

-- Cage or carrier; blanket to cover cage
+- cage or carrier and a blanket to cover cage

 Pet first aid kit